Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/compile.rst

     # Force an error if there is a graph break in the model
     model = torch.compile(model, fullgraph=True)

-The error messages produced here are often quite cryptic.
+Be aware that the error messages produced here are often quite cryptic, so you will likely have to do some digging to fully optimize your model.

 ----